Prassha0908/R-Programming-Notes/README.md

 - X will have m*n entries, with each entry aij having a unique position given by its specific row (i = 1, 2, ..., m) and column (j = 1, 2, ..., n).
 - Matrix are filled columnwise by default, to store elements rowwise _byrow_ should be _TRUE_ .

+# Array :

+- Arrays are the data objects which allow us to store data in more than two dimensions.
+- An array is created with the help of the array() function.
+- Can be 2 or more dimensions (e.g., 3D, 4D, etc.).

+# List :

+- A list is a generic vector that is allowed to include different types of objects, even other lists.
+- A single list could contain a numeric matrix, a logical array, a single character string, and a factor object.
+- List is created using list() function.